 My favorite Bible verse is found in Joshua 24:15; Choose this day whom you will serve, but for me and my household, we will serve the Lord.

 I worship at the Mesa Citadel Corps in Mesa Arizona.
-I play EEb Tuba in the band, sing in the Songsters, and between my family and myself, we hold many Local Officer positions.
-My wife, two daughters (college age) and I all play musical instruments.
+I play Euphonium and I also play EEb Tuba as needed, in the band, sing in the Songsters, and between my family and myself, we hold many Local Officer positions.
+My wife, two daughters (married with families) and I, all play musical instruments.